-At a first glance, it could be thought that the hierarchy depicted in Figure 1 (right) is not a concept hierarchy in the traditional sense as it also contains concepts with identifiers derived from verbs.
+At a first glance, it could seem that the hierarchy shown in Figure 2 (right) is somehow odd due to the fact that the labels of abstract concepts are verbs rather than nouns as typically assumed.
 However, from a formal point of view, concept identifiers have no meaning at all so that we could have just named the concepts with some other arbitrary symbols.
 The reason why it is handy to introduce 'meaningful' concept identifiers is for the purpose of easier human readability.
 In fact, if we adopt an extensional interpretation of our hierarchy, we have no problems asserting that the extension of the concept denoted by bike is a subset of the extension of the concept of the rideable objects in our world.
 This view is totally compatible with interpreting the concept hierarchy in terms of formal subsumption as given by the logical formula: $\forall x \ (bike(x) \rightarrow rideable(x))$.
-We thus conclude that from an extensional point of view the 'verb-like' concept identifiers have the same status
+We thus conclude that from an extensional point of view the 'verb-like' concept identifiers have the same status as any concept labeled with a noun.
+From an intensional point of view, there may not even exist a hypernym with the adequate intension to label a certain abstract concept, such that using a verb-like identifier may even be the most appropriate choice.
+For example, we could easily replace the identifiers joinable, rideable and driveable by activity, two-wheeled vehicle and vehicle, respectively.
+However, it is certainly difficult to substitute rentable by some 'meaningful' term denoting the same extension, i.e. all the things that can be rented.